 Consider How This Will Impact Your MediSave Account Balances Or Savings

-While there may be financially-savvy reasons to pay for your child’s MediShield Life premiums, we need to consider how our own MA balances or cash savings will be impacted.
+While there may be financially sensible reasons to pay for our child’s MediShield Life premiums, we need to consider how our own MA balances or cash savings will be impacted.

-Using our own MediSave Account balances to pay for our child’s MediShield Life premiums also diminishes our ability fund our own healthcare.
+Using our own MediSave Account balances to pay for our child’s MediShield Life premiums also diminishes our ability to pay for our own healthcare – perhaps further down the road, when we stop working and contributing to our MA.
 Again, if we find ourselves in a healthcare emergency and require more MediSave Account balances to afford treatments, tapping on our child’s MA balances may not be straightforward, especially if they are still minors.

 How To Apply To Pay For Your Child’s MediShield Life Premiums?